RLRC: Reinforcement Learning-based Recovery for Compressed Vision-Language-Action Models: RELATED WORK

 \subsection{Model Compression for LLMs}

 LLMs have attracted widespread attention, further amplifying the demand for reducing parameter scale and lowering inference latency.
-To compress LLMs, there are several classic approaches: Quantization reduces memory and compute by lowering weight and activation precision, often using fewer bits\cite{frantar2023optq} \cite{liu2023llm}; pruning reduces the size and computational cost of a neural network by removing less important weights or neurons while attempting to preserve the model's performance \cite{ma2023llm} \cite{an2024fluctuation} \cite{Chen2024FASTNavFA}; knowledge distillation Knowledge distillation trains a smaller model to mimic a larger one, achieving similar results \cite{gu2023minillm} \cite{huang2022context}.
+To compress LLMs, there are several classic approaches: Quantization reduces memory and compute by lowering weight and activation precision, often using fewer bits\cite{frantar2023optq} \cite{liu2023llm}; pruning reduces the size and computational cost of a neural network by removing less important weights or neurons while attempting to preserve the model's performance \cite{ma2023llm} \cite{an2024fluctuation}.
 These model compression techniques have achieved remarkable success in the domain of LLMs, and we try to explore their application to VLA, aiming to efficiently compress VLA models while maximizing performance retention.